Watou

 Air Raids and the Burial Ground

 Watou was subjected to two German air-raids during the Battle of Cassel on 27th and 28th May 1940, which inflicted civilian and military casualties, some of whom were buried in nearby front gardens.
 During the Cassel breakout on 30th May there were additional British casualties that needed burial and so a burial ground was purchased by the mayor just outside the town on the Houtkerkestraat Road.
-It was used to re-bury the air-raid victims, as well as providing graves for Major Cartland and the men from his column near to where they had been killed.

 The Burial Ground at Watou, an unmarked clump of overgrown trees